jaehughes/IDPDocs/docs/index.md

 ## Resources

-Full resources including getting started guides and a list of parts can be found on the resources page [project license](../site/assesment/index.html) for further details..
+Full resources including getting started guides and a list of parts can be found on the resources page [here](assesment.md).

 ## Assessment